open-policy-agent/opa/docs/src/data/ecosystem/entries/springsecurity-api.md

 ---
-title: Authorization for Spring Security
+title: Spring Security Authorization
+subtitle: Use OPA to make authorization decisions in Spring applications
 for_language: java
 labels:
   layer: network